NAUMathStat/seminars/acgtCurrent.md

 <hr>

-Note:  The ACGT seminar is taking a hiatus while the omicron variant surges.
+Note:  The ACGT seminar is on zoom while the omicron variant surges.

 ### Tuesday February 8 (via zoom, 12:45 to 1:30), 15 (mode TBA), 22 (mode TBA)